fmxsh/f3c/f3c-spec.md

 #### Terminator expression

 While a _[terminator definition]_ defines the terminator for a block, a _[terminator expression]_ is the actual use of the terminator to end the corresponding block.
-A _[terminator expressoin]_ is not a literal

 ### Block literal and block identifier